 This year, the District has placed a priority focus on early learning in grades TK through second grade.
 To date, over 130 teachers, administrators, and educational services directors have completed the Online Elementary Reading Academy training hosted by CORE Learning.
 Each participant completed seven facilitated modules which included critical components of reading instruction, an introduction to dyslexia as well as fundamental knowledge in effective standards-aligned and research-based reading and assessment practices for all learners.
 Currently 55 more participants are scheduled to complete the program this summer.
+Teachers that are trained use the foundational reading strategies for first best instruction as well as during the Extended Day Reading Intervention Program for grades Kindergarten through 3rd grade.
+The use of these skills has proved to be highly effective and successful in increasing early reading skills.

 All lower elementary teachers received Decoding Power curriculum kits and headphones for reading assessments within the MAP Reading Fluency assessment system including skills checklists, diagnostics, and dyslexia screening.
 The addition of teachers at these grade levels provided smaller learning environments where students received targeted intervention based on frequent formative assessments.
 With the ease of COVID restrictions in schools, sites have begun to flexibly group students with more formal systems to be in place for the 2023-2024 school year.
+Collaborative grade level teams are continuing to move towards sustainable practices to increase intentionality when addressing skill gaps; thus increasing implementation.